Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 The behavior in terms of how to build, run and report the benchmark in a particular environment is controlled by a configuration file.
 There are a few examples included in the source code.
 Here you can apply compiler tuning and porting, specify the runtime environment and describe the system under test.
-SPEChpc2021 has been deployed on the partitions `haswell`, `ml` and `alpha`.
+SPEChpc 2021 has been deployed on the partitions `haswell`, `ml` and `alpha`.
 Configurations are available, respectively:

 - [gnu-taurus.cfg](misc/spec_gnu-taurus.cfg)